The Turkish Opposition Party is re -elected the president following the arrest of the mayor of Istanbul - ExBulletin

 The Turkish Opposition Party is re -elected the president following the arrest of the mayor of Istanbul

-Istanbul – The main opposition party of the turkey re -elected its president on Sunday, two weeks after the arrest of the mayor of Istanbul, the highest rival parties to President Rece Tayyip Erdogan.
+The main opposition party of the Istanbul turkeys re -elected its president on Sunday, two weeks after the arrest of the mayor of Istanbul, the most upscale rival of the parties of President Rece Tayyip Erdogan.

 Ozgur Ozel was re -elected in an extraordinary congress of the Party of the Republican Peoples, or CHP, which he called to prevent what he said was a conspiracy of the government to appoint a party goalkeeper.

-The arrest of the mayor of the opposition of Istanbuls Immamogl ecrem On corruption costs has ignited Large-scale anti-government protests.
+The arrest of the mayor of the opposition of Istanbuls Ekrem Imamoglu on the corruption accusations sparked large-scale anti-government demonstrations.
 Imamoglu had become the main challenger of the 22 -year -old rule of Erdogans since he was elected mayor of Istanbul in 2019, reversing a quarter of a century of rules by parts of traditional Islamist conservative turkeys.

 The opposition affirms that the accusations against Imamoglu are politically motivated, but the government insists that the judiciary is independent and without political interference.